risk-first/website/risks/Complexity-Risk.md

 The great complexity-reducing mechanism of modularisation is that _you only have to consider your local environment_.

 So, we've looked at some measures of software structure complexity.
 We can say "this is more complex than this" for a given piece of code or structure.
-We've also looked at two ways to manage it:  [Abstraction](../thinking/Glossary.md#abstraction) and [Modularisation](#Hierarchies-and-Modularisation).
+We've also looked at three ways to manage it:  [Abstraction](../thinking/Glossary.md#abstraction) and [Modularisation](Complexity-Risk.md#Hierarchies-and-Modularisation) and via [Dependencies](Complexity-Risk.md#languages-and-dependencies).

 However, we've not really said why complexity entails [Risk](../thinking/Glossary.md#Attendant-Risk).
-So let's address that now by looking at two analogies, [Mass](Complexity-Risk.md#Complexity-is-mass) and [Technical Debt](Complexity-Risk.md#technical-debt).
+So let's address that now by looking at three analogies, [Mass](Complexity-Risk.md#Complexity-is-mass), [Technical Debt](Complexity-Risk.md#technical-debt) and [Mess](Complexity-Risk.md#kitchen-analogy)

 ## Complexity is Mass

-The first way to look at complexity is as **Mass** :  a software project with more complexity has greater mass than one with less complexity. <!-- tweet-end --> Newton's Second Law states:
+The first way to look at complexity is as **Mass** :  a software project with more complexity has greater mass than one with less complexity.
+Newton's Second Law states:

 > F = _m_**a**,    ( Force = Mass x Acceleration )